TellH/AutoGo/README.md

         AutoGo.restore(this);
 ```
 - Save and restore data with Bundle in the awesome way.<br>
-Use @Bundle to annotate the fields of your class :
+Use @BundleValue to annotate the fields of your class :
 ```
-    @Bundle
+    @BundleValue
     Long activityLaunchTime;
 ```
 Whenever you want to sava the data, just Call: